mesaugat/learn-react/README.md

 ---

-HTML/CSS and guide format have been inherited from [kabirbaidhya/react-todo-app](https://github.com/kabirbaidhya/react-todo-app).
+This guide is heavily inspired from [kabirbaidhya/react-todo-app](https://github.com/kabirbaidhya/react-todo-app).